mask-tech/quiz-bot/README.md

 	"quiz":
 	[
 		{
 			"sauce" : "Name of the Anime/Manga" ,
+			for text question
-			"text" : "The text of the question",
+			"text" : "The text of the question", for image question
-			"options" :
+			"image" : "The local path of the file, generally guiz_files/...", "options" :
 			{
 				"🇦" : "Option A",